BattlePlugins/BattleSite/docs/ba/arenas.md

 > II.
 Type: `/arena alter myBGArena 2`  (creates the `2` spawn for arena `myBGArena`).

 4. Repeat `I` & `II` replacing #`2` until you've set all `4` needed spawn points.
 5. Make sure players have the correct permission to join.
-Permission needed is: `arena.bh.join`
+Permission needed is: `arena.bg.join`
 6. Type: `/bg join`.
 7. Have 3 other players also type `/bg join`.
 8. *Optionally you can configure join-phases, waiting rooms, equipment, rewards, and more using this page: `[settings](ba/settings.md).`*